Get money-saving tips in your inbox.

 News & Resources

-If you had no experience in cutting hair, you’d never just pick up a pair scissors and give yourself a new do, right?
-Well when it comes to employing a real estate agent to help sell your home, more and more people are opting for the self-serve approach.
+If you had no experience cutting hair, you wouldn’t pick up a pair scissors and give yourself a new do, right?
+Well, when it comes to employing a real estate agent to help sell your home, more and more people are opting for the self-serve approach.

-The private sale of homes is becoming fairly common with advances in technology and an increase in For Sale By Owner (FSBO) companies.
+The private sale of homes is becoming fairly common, enabled by advances in technology and an increase in For Sale By Owner (FSBO) companies.
 With a few clicks of a mouse, you can list your home on several websites that will give you exposure to thousands of homebuyers.

-If you succeed in making the sale, you’ll save yourself real estate commissions of 3-5% of the purchase price of your home.
-For example, a $200,000 house sold at a 5% commission rate is a $10,000 fee!
-A big difference when compared to the cost of services like Propertyguys.com or Comfree.com at $250-$1,500.
+If you succeed in making the sale, you’ll save yourself real estate commissions of three to seven per cent of the purchase price of your home.
+For example, a $700,000 house sold at a 5% commission rate is a $35,000 fee!
+This is significantly more than the flat fees charged by FSBO companies, which range between $250 to $1,500.

-This system also weighs heavily on the interaction between the seller and their lawyer.
+This system also weighs heavily on the interaction between you, the seller and your lawyer.
 A lawyer is best equipped to handle situations surrounding mitigation of fraud or any other legal concerns.

 When it comes to deciding whether or not to try and sell your home without the services of a real estate expert, consider the following:

-• Maintain control over all aspects of the sale
+• You maintain control over all aspects of the sale.

-• Freedom to show the house at your own convenience and hold open houses when it best suits you
+• You get the freedom to show the house at your own convenience and hold open houses when it best suits you.

-• Highlight all your home has to offer in your own words; don’t depend on someone who doesn’t know your house to convey the message to potential buyers
+• You can highlight all your home has to offer in your own words, rather than depending on someone who doesn’t know your house to convey the message to potential buyers.

-• More buyers are web savvy and aware of private sales websites, as well as online auction and free classified sites
+• More buyers are web savvy and aware of private sales websites, as well as online auctions and free classified sites.

-• If you pass some of the savings onto the buyer you open up your reach to buyers at lower price points
+• If you pass some of the savings onto the buyer, you may be able to connect with more buyers at lower price points.

-• Potential buyers may not be finding your home
+• Potential buyers may not be finding your home, especially in a buyer’s market.

-• Upfront advertising costs, with no guarantee of visibility
+• You pay upfront for advertising costs, with no guarantee of visibility.

-• Nobody to draw up contracts or advise you on negotiating
+• You can’t rely on anybody else to draw up contracts or advise you on negotiating.

 • You may need to negotiate a commission for the real estate agent of a potential buyer.

 For many, a living, breathing real estate agent is the most comfortable option when making such a significant transaction.
-Agents offer exposure through their network of contacts and on websites like the popular MLS.ca and Remax.ca.
+Agents offer exposure through their network of contacts and on popular listing websites.

 These trained professionals are also knowledgeable about your local housing market and can give advice on things like the best time to list your property and how much to sell it for.
 They can guide you through the process and negotiate the sale on your behalf.